-The plan serves as the foundation for emergency operations.
-The very nature of emergencies dictates a maximum amount of flexibility.
-Therefore, it is considered better to pursue a rational and practical course to meet contingencies than to blindly follow this plan.
+This plan serves as the foundation for emergency operations.
+The very nature of emergencies is often complex and it is important to note that this plan is flexible to meet the current needs of the emergency.
 If the situation demands deviation from the plan, the agency concerned should determine the best course of action and inform the Emergency Operations Center (EOC) or command authority at the first opportunity.

-The plan establishes a framework for a systematic, coordinated, and effective response to significant incidents.
-The plan establishes fundamental policies and assumptions; sets forth a concept of operations; establishes a mechanism for interagency coordination; assigns specific functional responsibilities; and outlines mitigation functions in the Appendix Section of this document.
+This plan establishes a framework for a systematic, coordinated, and effective response to significant incidents.
+It also establishes fundamental policies and assumptions; sets forth a concept of operations; establishes a mechanism for interagency coordination; assigns specific functional responsibilities; and outlines mitigation functions in the Appendix Section of this document.

-An effective emergency management program must be a community effort, with emphasis on the roles and responsibilities of private, as well as public, entities.
+An effective emergency management program must be a community effort, with emphasis on the roles and responsibilities of private, as well as public entities.
 Each citizen, each business, and each government agency must understand their individual and collective responsibilities if the community is to meet the challenge.